miketweaver/uvucsc-rvb/linux.md

 I don't think they'll patch this one very quick.

-## rlogin backdoor
+## rlogin/telnet backdoor

 This one is pretty simple.
-There's a backdoor in [rlogin](http://www.kalitutorials.net/2014/05/metasploitable-2-vulnerability.html)
+There's a backdoor in [rlogin and telnet](http://www.kalitutorials.net/2014/05/metasploitable-2-vulnerability.html)

 ```
 sudo apt update; sudo apt install rsh-client